 Afterwards, various shapes are printed out using the materials.

 Often directly onto the bristles of a toothbrush, he’s made a list of tips for printing similarly viscous substances.

 The most important thing, according to Ahron, is to go slow.

 There’s a need for the material to contract after being extruded

 if it is going to have any hope of aiding the next layer of the print.

-an object printed from a toothpaste won’t be able to add anything more than its weight.
+It is also noted that overhangs should be avoided, and though it probably goes without saying, an object printed from toothpaste won’t be able to add anything more than its weight.